Battle of Authion

 Field Marshal Harold Alexander authorised the assault on Authion on 10 April 1945.

-The German defences on Authion massif
+The Axis defences on Authion massif

 The Authion massif has a height of 2,080 metre (6,820 feet), it dominates about 1.5 km above the Alpine Valleys of Cairos, surrounded by steep slopes and deforested ravines.
 It is very difficult to access, only by a strategic path of switchbacks, containing mostly rocky ridges.
 This mountain range was crowned by important military works, namely Forca to the north and Milles Fourches to the south.
 These were strong, concrete protected forts topped with several meters of earth and locked by high gates and a deep ditch.
 There were also three towns in the northeast and east of the forts.